MKL-NET/MKL.NET/README.md

 Reference the MKL.NET package and required runtime packages and use the static MKL functions.
 The correct native libraries will be included and loaded at runtime.

+If you use _your own copy of MKL native libraries_ please make sure that `mkl_rt.dll`/`libmkl_rt.so`/`libmkl_rt.dylib` is on the path.
+Newer MKL builds include a version number in the library name, so you will have to create a link or rename it.
+The names are already adjusted in the MKL.NET packages which work out of the box.

 | MKL.NET | [![MKL.NET](https://buildstats.info/nuget/MKL.NET?includePreReleases=true)](https://www.nuget.org/packages/MKL.NET) |
 | :--- | :--- |
 | runtimes: | |